enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Negotiation {#tls-negotiation}

-Since the `Bound-Request` header is hop-by-hop header it is not safe to send unless the client knows that recipient supports it, will process it, and then will remove it.
-Clients and servers MUST NOT send `Bound-Request` or `Bound-Response` headers on connections where they have not negotiated this protocol.
+Since the `Bound-Request` header field is hop-by-hop header field it is not safe to send unless the client knows that recipient supports it, will process it, and then will remove it.
+Clients and servers MUST NOT send `Bound-Request` or `Bound-Response` header fields on connections where they have not negotiated this protocol.

 Negotiation needs to happen out-of-band (e.g., at the TLS layer) due to the nature of the attacks this is trying to mitigate.